 Biogas technology is sophisticated and hence requires high levels of specialized skilled labour.
 The labour factor cuts across from the planner to the constructor up to the user.
 However, gaps can be reduced through training of the involved parties at a cost.

 Prior to the commissioning of the design, the planner must carefully study the prevailing standards already on the market in terms of product quality and pricing, especially for large scale projects.

 Several Decisions Support (DS) tools have been developed to give unbiased results when it comes to making decisions on technology selection.
 These include Multi-Criteria Decision Analysis (MCDA) techniques, the use of grey statistics and Technology Identification, Evaluation, and Selection (TIES) methods among others.
 In principle, all technology selection methods are based on the steps as summarised below;

 Seeking the unbiased opinions of the stakeholders in the form of solutions to the identified problem.
 The identified solutions are treated as alternatives and the measures of importance towards solving the identified problem become the selection criteria,

 Modelling the obtained solutions so as to obtain impartial results through detailed analyses.
-At the modelling stage is when the decision maker decides on which particular selection method to employ basing on the nature of the problem at hand.
+At the modelling, the stage is when the decision-maker decides on which particular selection method to employ based on the nature of the problem at hand.

-MCDA is an approach employed by decision makers to make recommendations from a set of finite seemingly similar options basing on how well they score against a predefined set of criteria.
-MCDA techniques aim to achieve a decision goal from a set of alternatives using pre-set selection factors herein referred to as the criteria.
+MCDA is an approach employed by decision-makers to make recommendations from a set of finite seemingly similar options basing on how well they score against a predefined set of criteria.
+MCDA techniques aim to achieve a decisive goal from a set of alternatives using pre-set selection factors herein referred to as the criteria.

 Multi-criteria decision analysis (MCDA) techniques can be successfully applied to choose a biogas digester technology from a list of potential alternatives for an anaerobic digestion (AD) system based on: